The University of Stirling is committed to world class education and research, with a pioneering spirit and a passion for innovation and excellence.

 Structure and content

-- Education and Support for Paid and Unpaid Carers of People with Dementia: examines what is known about the experiences of paid and unpaid carers of people with dementia.
-There is a strong focus on the various education and training programmes offered to these two groups
+- Education and Support for Paid and Unpaid Carers of People with Dementia - examines what is known about the experiences of paid and unpaid carers of people with dementia.
+There is a strong focus on the various education and training programmes offered to these two groups.

-- Living with Dementia – Care Pathways: looks at the experiences of people with dementia through the lifespan of the condition from diagnosis to end of life care and death.
-Examples are drawn from a wide range of groups and individuals to illustrate diversity in the experiences of people with dementia
+- Living with Dementia – Care Pathways - looks at the experiences of people with dementia through the lifespan of the condition from diagnosis to end of life care and death.
+Examples are drawn from a wide range of groups and individuals to illustrate diversity in the experiences of people with dementia.

-- Researching Dementia: focuses on different aspects of the research process.
+- Researching Dementia - focuses on different aspects of the research process.
 Assignments will include a literature review and a research proposal.
-This module will equip students with necessary skills to undertake social research
+This module will equip students with necessary skills to undertake social research.

-- Evaluation and Assessment in Dementia Care: introduces students to the evaluation process.
+- Evaluation and Assessment in Dementia Care - introduces students to the evaluation process.
 It discusses assessment and outcome measures.
-The module will develop students’ skills in critical analysis of the literature and in assessing research and evaluation projects
+The module will develop students’ skills in critical analysis of the literature and in assessing research and evaluation projects.

 Delivery and assessment

 Apart from an introductory session, all teaching uses text and web-based distance-learning materials.
-The specially designed interactive website enables student interaction and tutorial support as well as providing online access to the programme materials and much of the reading material required.
+The specially designed interactive website enables student interaction and tutorial support as well as providing online access to the course materials and much of the reading material required.
 Special emphasis is placed on a collaborative and problem-solving approach to learning and on encouraging reflective practice.